RonKamonohashi/Droidtool/Readme.md

 - **Device Setup:**

-- Enable Developer Options on your Device
+- How Enable Developer Options on your Device

 Go to Settings.